Conditions

 PART 2

-The following terms and conditions apply to contracts for the purchase of watches that you (hereinafter referred to as "seller") conclude with us (Optionata GmbH, Kurfürstendamm 194, 10707 Berlin; hereinafter referred to as "buyer"), unless otherwise agreed, the inclusion if necessary, contradicts your own conditions used by you.
+The following terms and conditions apply to contracts for the purchase of watches that you (hereinafter referred to as "seller") conclude with us (Optionata GmbH, Kurfürstendamm 194, 10707 Berlin; hereinafter referred to as "buyer"), unless otherwise agreed, the inclusion you have contradicted any of your own terms and conditions that you may have used.

 3. Rejection of the offer, examination of the goods